 The fee will vary depending on where you live and who you see, therefore the answer depends!
 Our internal bleaching cost in 2018 is $576 and that number does not include the filling or post that we place after we are done.
 A fair fee for your zip code can be found by typing in the dental code below in the fee site fair health consumer. org, the number will probably be close to ours though.

 Some internal bleaching before and after photos.

 Below is a normal example of a before and after result.
-There are more dramatic examples that you can see by clicking our before and after internal whitening link as well.
+There are more dramatic examples that you can see by clicking our before and after link as well.

 What are the internal bleaching side effects?